bennytav/tmw-tmca-solidification-cracking-analysis/README.md

 If you use this repository, please cite the archived Zenodo release:

-B. Tavlovich, A. Shirizly, and S. Osovski, Data and code for instrumented TMW/TMCA solidification-cracking analysis, Zenodo, 2026. https://doi.org/10.5281/zenodo.20812741
+B. Tavlovich, A. Shirizly, and S. Osovski, *Data and code for instrumented TMW/TMCA solidification-cracking analysis*, Zenodo, 2026. https://doi.org/10.5281/zenodo.20812741

-A citation file is included:
+A machine-readable citation file is included:

 ```text
 CITATION.cff
 ```

-After creating a Zenodo record, update `CITATION.cff` with the DOI.

 ---